-In February 2022, the Council approved a balanced budget for 2022/23.
-This allowed for net spending of £12.372m and required a Council Tax increase at £5 (Band D) equivalent to around 3%, pressures/growth of £1.824m, savings/additional income of £1.639m and the use of £0.351m from general reserves.
+In February/March 2023, the Council approved a balanced budget for 2023/24.
+This allowed for net spending of £14.354m and required a Council Tax increase of 2.94%, pressures/growth of £2.161m, savings/additional income of £0.935m and the use of £0.938m from general reserves.

-The Medium Term Financial Strategy (MTFS) is updated annually and reflects a fouryear assessment of the Council's spending plans and associated funding.
+The Medium Term Financial Strategy (MTFS) is updated twice-yearly and reflects a four-year assessment of the Council's spending plans and associated funding.
 It includes the ongoing implications of approved budgets and service levels and the revenue costs of the capital programme, as well as the management of debt and investments.
-An update on the MTFS, covering the four-year period 2023/24 to 2026/27 will be reported to Cabinet in October 2022.
+An update on the MTFS, covering the four-year period to 2027/28 will be reported to Cabinet in October 2023.

-With the Council already having overcome significant reductions in central government grant funding, it is anticipated that the MTFS will identify a significant budget gap of £5.986m over the period 2023/24 to 2026/27.
+With the Council already having overcome significant reductions in central government grant funding, it is anticipated that the MTFS will identify a significant budget gap of $\pounds 5.731$ m over the period to 2023/24 to 2027/28.
 The Council has developed a Business Strategy to identify savings and additional income to manage the reduction in resources.
 The budget will be monitored over the medium-term period by Cabinet.

-The Council has a well-established process for the development of the Capital Strategy, reported to Finance and Resources Committee every year, which ensures the Council maintains a capital programme which is prudent, sustainable and affordable.
-The capital budget for 2022/23 to 2024/25, including the Housing Revenue Account and Stapleford Towns Fund, is £56.1m.
+The Council has a well-established process for the development of the Capital Strategy, reported to Cabinet every year, which ensures the Council maintains a capital programme which is prudent, sustainable and affordable.
+The capital budget for 2022/23 to 2024/25, including the Housing Revenue Account, Housing Delivery Programme, Stapleford Towns Fund and Kimberley Levelling-Up Fund is £56.8m.